KushagraYashu/STIG-FSM-vs-Fuzzy-Logic/README.md

 ### Issue:
-Some files (Race Track texture files) couldn't be uploaded because of the git LFS.
+Some files (Race Track texture files (.psd), `Assets/Race Track/Track1/Textures/`) couldn't be uploaded because of the git LFS.
 Hence, the scene might suffer from improper textures and materials.